 a) Emergency Repairs- Repairs which if left unattended would seriously affect the occupation of a property by posing a danger to the structure of the building, the health of occupants or neighbours or by making a property insecure.

-Completed within 2 hours.
+Made safe within 4 hours.

 b) Urgent Repairs- Repairs which if left unattended would interfere with the normal occupation and use of a property by a tenant.